Plushly for Students: Why It's Built for College Job Searches

 The common patterns we see:

-• OPT/visa sponsorship filtering — only apply to sponsoring companies, automatically
+- OPT and visa sponsorship filtering: only apply to sponsoring companies, automatically

 Start free

-Three auto-applies, no card, full access to the matches deck. plushly.ai is the starting point.
+No card, full access to matches and auto-apply. plushly.ai is the starting point.